lsiepman/EnergieconsumptieNL/README.md

 - Connects the CBS data to the Energy data
 - For each year and category, the 50 most similar postcode pairs are examined.

+*energy_distances.py*
+- Calculates distances between postcodes for all energy files.
+- Energy data is grouped to Postcode 4, with the mean and the median.
+- The 50 most similar pairs per year are saved in a .csv file.

 *example_map_interactive.py*
 - Uses folium to create interactive html maps with energy consumption data
 - This file shows how to use the function to create maps